 - Personal assets: Cars, jewellery, home, club membership, antiques

-- Insurance payouts: Endowment, whole life, term, investment linked, group term life plans and Dependants’ Protection Scheme
+- Insurance policies: Such as endowment, whole life, term, investment-linked, group term life plans and Dependants’ Protection Scheme

 - CPF savings: Your Ordinary Account, Special Account, Medisave and Retirement Account balances